 Bourgogne or Burgundy is an area in the mid-eastern part of France.
 The vineyards cover as much as 27 thousand hectares and the most famous wines are Chardonnay and Pinot Noir.

-Thanks to its unique climate and land ideal for grape production, Burgundy has been declared a UNESCO natural heritage site.
+Thanks to its unique climate and ideal land for grape production, Burgundy has been declared a UNESCO World Heritage site.

-Also, due to the climatic conditions and historical tradition, wines from Burgundy are highly valued.
-A bottle of Romanee-Conti wine from 1945 was sold in 2018 for more than half a million dollars.
+Additionally, due to the region’s climatic conditions and historical tradition, wines from Burgundy are highly regarded.
+A bottle of Romanée-Conti wine from 1945 was sold in 2018 for more than $500,000.
 Some collectors invest in Burgundy wines for potential future resale value.

 Make sure to also visit the Hospice de Beaune, a former hospital that has been turned into a museum.
 A large auction of Burgundy wines has been held at the Hospice every November for more than 150 years.